C Sharp syntax: Boxing and unboxing

 object bar = foo; // foo is boxed to bar.

 int foo2 = (int)bar; // Unboxed back to value type.

-Object-oriented programming (OOP)
+Object-oriented programming

 C# has direct support for object-oriented programming.

 Objects

 An object is created with the type as a template and is called an instance of that particular type.

 In C#, objects are either references or values.
-No further syntactical distinction is made between those in code.
+No syntactical distinction is made between those in code.